Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Introduction

 Interestingly, we find that a common feature of the hybridized model is that they can be thought of as promoting certain $\ZZ_2$ degrees of freedom in the tensor product of a liquid and non-liquid order into $\ZZ_4$ degrees of freedom.
 More concretely, starting from a product of the $\ZZ_2$ toric code and a $\ZZ_2$ fracton model, the hybridization can be viewed as pairing up qubits of the toric code with qubits of the fracton model, and promoting these pairs to a $\ZZ_4$ qudit.
 For cases where the degrees of freedom of the two models both live on edges, such as the models in Secs. \ref{1foliatedZ4Z2} and \ref{sec:Z42Z22lineon}, we are able to rewrite the Hamiltonian as a mix of $\ZZ_2$ qubits and $\ZZ_4$ qudits.
 For those in Secs. \ref{3foliatedZ4Z2} and \ref{Z4Z2Haah}, the positions of the degrees of freedom of the toric code and fracton model do not match, and the algebra of operators in the hybrid model is more involved (see Eqs. \eqref{equ:xiezetapalg} and \eqref{equ:xiezetapalgHaah}).

-In Appendix \ref{app:2subsystemdef}, we give a self-contained discussion of the definition of an abelian $(G,N)$ symmetry, and a qualitative description of the process of gauging such a symmetry.
-A more general construction of hybrid fracton models involving a general finite group $G$ will be presented in a forthcoming work \cite{TJV2}.
+In Appendix \ref{app:2subsystemdef}, we give a self-contained discussion of the definition of an Abelian $(G,N)$ symmetry, and a qualitative description of the process of gauging such a symmetry.
+A more general construction of hybrid fracton models involving a general finite group $G$ is presented in a follow-up work \cite{TJV2}.